googleapis/nodejs-firestore/api-report/firestore.api.md

     get size(): number;
 }

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+//
 // @public
 export class VectorValue implements firestore.VectorValue {
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration